 Salesforce customers often need to consolidate their data into one Salesforce org because of mergers or organizational changes.
 They also need to split data into separate orgs due to corporate divestiture.
 Often the source data is from other CRM’s, which involves transforming data fields and the data model itself.
-Sesame Software’s professional services team uses Relational Junction to split or merge data based on business rules and transformations that can be specified in spreadsheet format.
+Sesame Software’s professional services team uses Relational Junction to split or merge data, including metadata, based on business rules and transformations that can be specified in spreadsheet format.
 This spreadsheet is used directly by the process to generate all the transformations without coding.

 - One organization splits into two or more business units or companies, but both want all the data.